paulgxqin/multilog.github.io/index.markdown

 ---
+# Feel free to add content and custom Front Matter to this file.
+# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-profile_picture:
-  src: /assets/img/profile-pic.jpg
-  alt: website picture
 ---